jessmott18/monitoring/README.md

 ```
 To collect logs by directory/file: **Update** `__path__ = "..."`  line with desired path to directory/files

+Inside `prometheus.yml`:
-To add a new server to collect metrics from edit and add this to the end of your 'prometheus.yml'
+Add a new server to collect metrics from.
+Edit and add this to the end of your file.

+Any server you want to collect metrics from needs to be listed as a job with its IP address in this file.
+All these servers also need to be running NodeExporter(install at bottom of README)

 ```yaml
   - job_name: "server"